ktbyers/netmiko/CONTRIBUTING.md

 Switched to a new branch 'my_cool_work'
 ```

-Make your changes.
+#### Make your changes pass the linters and tests.

 At the end of your changes the linters and unit tests MUST all pass.

 ```
 cd {{ repo_base }}